utibenoah/qa_portfolio/ReadMe.md

 - Developed comprehensive test cases for an ecommerce application that improved defect detection, reduced regression issues and accelerated development cycles by 35%, ensuring high-quality releases aligned with business requirements.
 - Developed Playwright  end-to-end (E2E) automation scripts to validate checkout, authentication, and product management features.
 Reduced regression testing time by 40% through automation.
 - Worked closely with DevOps to set up a CI/CD pipeline using GitHub Actions for an AI video status dashboard, enabling scheduled automated testing and faster releases.

+<b>Dealdrive Technology</b><br>
+Tester | January 2024 – March 2024 (Remote – Contract – Nigeria)
+###Staff Management System
+- Analyze application requirements and functional specifications to design comprehensive test scenarios and test cases.
+- Performed API endpoint testing for a digital product that enables organizations to track staff performance and records, contributing to a 30% acceleration in the development cycle.
+- Perform UI verification along with functional and usability testing to ensure a seamless user experience.
+ -Identify and report defects post-test execution, followed by regression testing to ensure stability of affected modules